zoonk/handbook/how-we-work/how-to-use-github.md

 ### Add files

-Before adding your file, make sure you've [created a new branch](#creating-a-branch) for your changes and that you're working on that branch instead of `main`.
+Before adding a new file, make sure you've [created a new branch](#creating-a-branch) for your changes and that you're working on that branch instead of `main`.

 After your branch is created, you can add a new file by clicking on the `Add file` -> `Create new file` button.